Aislynn6767/Welcome-to-Group-1-Wiki-Project-/Battle-of-Corinth,-Early-Greece.md

 All in all

-During Julius Cesar reign Corinth was able to start rebuilding, ironically his success here was overshadowed by the destruction he had in Alexandria, Egypt.
-The Burning of the library is furthered explained on the next page and it shows their own lost of history.
-As the library was part of a fire that made a great loss of meaningful texts.
+During Julius Cesar reign Corinth was able to start rebuilding, ironically his success here was overshadowed by the destruction he is blamed for in Alexandria, Egypt.
+The Burning of the library is furthered explained on the next page and it shows their own lost of history and texts.

 embarking fight to conquer